chimera-defi/SharedDeposit/README.md

 - Auto buy SGT from generated fees and send to master chef type contracts for rewards boost
 - Require the user to have some SGT for solo staking or withdrawing VETH2 into ETH at a discounted market rate
 - Allow the contract to be deployed via a factory allowing others to reuse the scaffolding to create their own ETH2 staking solutions i.e. staking server providers such as certus one
+- Minting support to allow adding a new minter to support swapping a share token into a yield bearing sharing token controlled by the oracle module e.g. swapping veth2 to a yield bearing eth2 validator share derivative token
+- Support for stable coins